raghavneesh/rakkar/README.md

 Rakkar
 ======

-Rakkar helps you create and maintain a medium to big dynamic webapp in a clean and easy way.
-It provides a great set of building blocks for typical dynamic JavaScript applications which generate HTML on the fly and use multiple Javascript files.
+Rakkar helps you develop a dynamic and maintain webapp in a clean and easy way.
+It provides a great set of building blocks for typical JavaScript applications which generate HTML on the fly and use multiple Javascript files.

 The idea behind Rakkar arose from a personal need which came up while we were working on the front-end of www.metataste.com, which is a reasonably big dynamic webapp.
 The business logic of Metataste was mixing up heavily with the HTML generation part.
 This made the code dirty and was a maintenance nightmare.
 Not only this, minifying and combining multiple Javascript files for deployment was a headache.
 If you are making a web or mobile app which generates HTML dynamically from JSON, then Rakkar is a great option .
 It has been in use for www.metataste.com for quite some time.